The Ultimate Guide to Trail Running with Your Dog

 Carry a first aid kit

 Accidents can happen even on well-maintained trails.
 Carry a well-stocked first aid kit that includes items to treat minor injuries such as cuts, scrapes, or insect bites.
-Familiarize yourself with basic first aid techniques for dogs to ensure you can provide immediate care if needed.
+Familiarize yourself with basic first aid for dogs to ensure you can provide immediate care if needed.

 Protect against ticks and other pests